amany9000/fvm-did-resolver/README.md

-# Polygon DID Resolver
+# fvm DID Resolver

-The polygon resolver library is used for resolving DID’s in Polygon Method Space.
-The module is supposed to be used as an integration to polygon library.
+The fvm resolver library is used for resolving DID’s in fvm Method Space.
+The module is supposed to be used as an integration to fvm library.

 ## Install